peronczyk/VIZU/readme.md

-# VIZU 1.1.2
+# VIZU 1.1.3
 Simple, dependency-free CMS system that allows for quick implementation of simple Web pages without having to configure anything in the administration panel.
+VIZU have native multi-language support.

 ## Installation
 1. Provide database connection credentials in `config-db.php` file located in main direcory.